littleroot/webgen/README.md

 }
 ```

-You can then access the element from your application code:
+You can then access the element from your application code.

 ```go
 text := "Email archived."